19 Vestas V150 turbines

 The project will implement an NVE approved action plan to protect Hubro (Eagle Owl) in the area, which includes undertaking further surveys on Hubro activity pre and post construction.
 It will also support an independent Hubro survey program initiated by the County Governor in Agder.
 The site boundary is over 1 kilometer away from the closest registered Hubro location as required by NVE.

 All GIG investments must also pass through a robust internal green impact assessment process before they are approved.
 Every approved investment is subject to detailed green impact monitoring, spanning all aspects of its green performance.
-Find out more in our Green Investment Handbook.
+Find out more about our impact and measurement.

 GIG is the developer of Buheii Wind Farm, and took ownership of Buheii Vindkraft AS from Nordisk Vindkraft in 2020.
 GIG is a leading global green investor and project developer, dedicated to supporting the growth of the global green economy.